 Harriman: Excuse me.
 Excuse me.
 Excuse me.
 There will be plenty of time for questions later.
 I'm Captain John Harriman and I'd like to welcome you all aboard.

 Harriman: I just want you to know how excited we all are to have a group of living legends with us on our maiden voyage.
 I remember reading about your missions when I was in grade school.

 Kirk: Oh, really?
 Well, may we have a look around?

 B'Etor: I don't know?
 He bathed, now he's roaming the ship.
 He must be the only engineer in Starfleet who doesn't *go* to *engineering*!

-Data: I get it!
-"The clown can stay, but the Ferengi in the gorilla suit has to leave!"
+Data: [laughs] I get it!
 I get it!
+When you said "The clown can stay, but the Ferengi in the gorilla suit has to go!"

-Data: The Farpoint mission!
-You told a joke; that was the punchline!
+Data: During the Farpoint mission; we were on the bridge, you told a joke, that was the punchline!

 Geordi: The Farpoint mission?
 Data, that was seven years ago.